Juvenile Jury

-Juvenile Jury was an American children's game show that originally ran on NBC from April 3, 1947, to August 1, 1954.
+Juvenile Jury is an American children's game show that originally ran on NBC from April 3, 1947, to August 1, 1954.
 It was hosted by Jack Barry and featured a panel of children aged ten or less giving advice to solve the problems of other children.
 Celebrity guests appeared on the show, including Eddie Cantor, Red Skelton and Milton Berle.

 The show began in 1946 as a radio program on WOR in New York, but then successfully made the transition to television.
 It continued to be broadcast as a radio program until 1953.

 Controversy

 In a 1953 episode, four-year-old panelist Michelle Fogel claimed that she was told the questions/"problems" the night before, and further claimed that her answer to the first problem was what "my mommy told me to say"; Barry then, and again several times during the remainder of the episode, tried to assure the audience that what Fogel said was not the case.

 Barry was later involved in the quiz show scandals, and in 1958 testified before a congressional committee about his involvement.